laudeco/dolibar-stock-manager/README.md

 Inventory manager for Dolibarr.

 ## Objectives
-the projects has two main objectives:
+The projects has two main objectives:
 * Make a tool to easily add or remove products from a stock on Dolibarr.
 * Randomly this tool has to ask the remaining quantity for one product.